Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 - The Voices Within: The History and Science of How We Talk to Ourselves
 - Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness
 - The Ancient Origins of Consciousness: How the Brain Created Experience

-### Artificial Intelligence

-- _AI Superpowers: China, Silicon Valley, and the New World Order
-- _Architects of Intelligence: The Truth About AI From the People Building It
-- _The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World

 ### Other